QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 Type II Firm
 ============

-A firm of type II that acquires capital via investment and then rents stocks of capital to the :math:`c,i`-producing type I firm.
+A firm of type II  acquires capital via investment and then rents stocks of capital to the :math:`c,i`-producing type I firm.

 A type II firm is a price taker facing the vector :math:`v_0` and the stochastic